eternal-will/videochat/README.md

 run:
 ```
-python -m venv venv              #for first time only
+python3 -m venv venv              #for first time only
 source venv/bin/activate
 ```
   if windows: